This program is taught in FRENCH.

 The thesis, carried out in Master 2, counts for 28 credits.

 46 elective credits remain to be chosen, spread out over the two years of the Master's program.
 The student's choice must be ratified by the studies committee; the course list may include focus-specific courses if the student so desires.
 The studies committee makes certain that the student's choices are cross-disciplinary.
 Excessive specialization could hinder the openmindedness that teachers need.
 As a result, efforts will be made to attain a balance between the various branches of physics (physics of fundamental interactions, material physics, applied mathematics).

 After completing this curriculum, graduates will be able to:

 - appropriate for themselves and use the knowledge, models, tools, and methods of physics accordingly

 - treat and analyze the complexity of a pedagogical act

 Occupational profiles of graduates

-Graduates who have a Master's Degree in Physics can be employed in national and international agencies, industrial and academic research centres and education.
-Our former students have become teachers, business managers, researchers in university and industrial labs, and the list goes on...
-The holders of a Master’s Degree in Physics can also be hired in basic or applied science programmes if they continue their studies and complete a doctoral dissertation.
+Graduates who have a Master's Degree in Physics can be employed in national and international agencies, industrial and academic research centers and education.
+Our former students have become teachers, business managers, researchers in university and industrial labs, and the list goes on, etc. The holders of a Master’s Degree in Physics can also be hired in basic or applied science programs if they continue their studies and complete a doctoral dissertation.